yashchanda721/weatherApp/README.md

      PUT /api/weather/:location
      ```

      Replace `:location` with the name of the location you want to update weather data for.
+Send a JSON object with the updated weather data in the request body.

+      ```json
+     {
+       "location": "budepest",
+       "temperature": 294.32,
+       "humidity": 100
+     }
+     ```

    - Delete Weather Data by Location: